Your stool color says a lot about your gut and overall health.

 5. Infection of the Digestive Tract

-An infection of the digestive tract may cause the passage of yellowish stools.
+An infection of the digestive tract may cause the passage of bright yellow watery stools.
 Disease-causing entities are ingested in unclean or contaminated food or water.
 One of the common causative organisms is Giardia.
 In addition to causing yellow stools, you may also pass foul smelling farts, feel nauseous and have stomach cramps.

 These will lead him/her to make a diagnosis and give adequate treatment and care.
 Stress and anxiety may also cause you to have yellow diarrhea, if this is suspected, your healthcare provider may refer you to a mental health expert.